Wall Street rally runs out of steam ahead of Powell talk

 Bets on more fiscal aid and swift vaccine distribution have powered the main U.S. stock indexes to a series of all-time peaks recently.

-Data on Wednesday showed U.S. consumer prices rose moderately in January but underlying inflation remained benign as the COVID-19 pandemic continues to be a drag on the labor market and services industry.[nL1N2KF34U]
+Data on Wednesday showed U.S. consumer prices rose moderately in January but underlying inflation remained benign amid a pandemic that has fractured the labor market and services industry.[nL1N2KG1AF]

 The Fed has signaled it would tolerate higher prices “for some time” as the economy climbs out of a coronavirus-driven recession.
 Powell will be speaking about the state of the U.S. labor market in a webinar at 2 p.m.
-ET (1900 GMT) on Wednesday.
+ET (1900 GMT).

-“Everyone expects inflation to rise but no one knows how quickly the Fed will react given what the central bank has signaled,” said Arian Vojdani, investment strategist at MV Financial in Bethesda, Maryland.

-President Joe Biden on Tuesday agreed to a proposal by Democratic lawmakers to limit or phase out stimulus payments to higher-income individuals as part of his administration’s $1.9 trillion coronavirus relief bill.

-Rival Uber Technologies Inc gained 4% ahead of its results, while Walt Disney Co, also set to report after markets close, rose 1.2%.

-Declining issues outnumbered advancers by a 1.3-to-1 ratio on the NYSE and by a 1.6-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.1-to-1 ratio on the NYSE and on the Nasdaq.

-The S&P 500 posted 42 new 52-week highs and no new lows, while the Nasdaq recorded 545 new highs and 18 new lows.
+The S&P 500 posted 44 new 52-week highs and no new low, while the Nasdaq recorded 576 new highs and 29 new lows.

 Reporting by Devik Jain and Medha Singh in Bengaluru; editing by Uttaresh.V and Maju Samuel